suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 At this point, you have forked the NetPyNE repo, cloned it to your local machine, switched to the development branch, linked your clone to the official NetPyNE repo, and ensured your fork and clone are synchronized with the official repo.
 Now it's time to actually make improvements to the code or documentation.

 It's good practice to create a new branch for each improvement you'd like to make.
 This keeps your local `development` branch the same as in your fork (i.e. clean and safe).
 To create a new branch, open a Terminal and change to the directory of your clone.
-Then enter `git checkout -b [name-of-your-new-branch]`.
+Then enter `git checkout -b name-of-your-new-branch`.

 > **Note:** You can also [create a new branch directly on GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
-You will then need to enter `git fetch origin` to get the new branch into your local clone and `git checkout [name-of-your-new-branch]` to switch to your new branch.
+You will then need to enter `git fetch origin` to get the new branch into your local clone and `git checkout name-of-your-new-branch` to switch to your new branch.

 At this point, you can use the code editor of your choice to make changes to any of the files in your clone.
 [Visual Studio Code](https://code.visualstudio.com/) and [Sublime Text](https://www.sublimetext.com/) are popular choices.
 After making changes, be sure the code still runs and behaves as you expect.

 ### Committing the changes

 Once you've made changes and tested them, it's time to commit them to your local clone.
 Open a Terminal and change to the directory of your clone.
 Enter `git status` to see what files have been changed.
-Enter `git add [filename]` to stage (prepare) a particular file for committing or `git add .` to stage all changed files.
+Enter `git add filename` to stage (prepare) a particular file for committing or `git add .` to stage all changed files.
 Enter `git status` again to ensure the file(s) you want to commit are ready.
-Finally, to commit the changes to your local clone, enter `git commit -m "[A concise description of your changes]"` (include the quotes but not the brackets).
+Finally, to commit the changes to your local clone, enter `git commit -m "A concise description of your changes"` (include the quotes).

 > **Note:** You can also just enter `git commit`.
 Git will then open your Terminal's default text editor and ask you to enter a commit message (e.g. [A concise description of your changes]).